iamtimsmith/iamtimsmith-com/content/posts/class-components-vs-stateless-functional-components.md

 ---
-title: 'React: Class Components vs. Stateless Functional Components'
+title: "React: Class Components vs. Stateless Functional Components"
-date: '2018-08-22T05:00:00.000Z'
+date: "2018-08-22T05:00:00.000Z"
-seoDescription: In this article, I'll explain the differences between class components and stateless functional components as well as when and why to use the different types.
+excerpt: In this article, I'll explain the differences between class components and stateless functional components as well as when and why to use the different types.
 published: true
 ---